avirgos/deploy-glpi/glpi/README.md

 ℹ️ **Inside the `ssl` directory**, you need `glpi.crt` and `glpi.key` files to establish an HTTPS connection for GLPI.
 The provided files are **self-signed**.

-You can generate and self-sign the SSL certificate with the following command :
+You can generate and self-sign the SSL certificate with the following command:

 ```bash
 openssl req -x509 -nodes -days 3650 -newkey rsa:4096 -keyout ./glpi.key -out ./glpi.crt -subj "/C=FR/ST=France/L=Lyon/O=OrgVirgos/CN=glpi.local"